-Ramadan was a chance for all of us to create and to reduce our calorie consumption and pave the way for a healthier lifestyle.
-There are a variety of workouts and nutrition plans that benefits the body differently.
-Yoga, gym, Cross-Fit, or even cardio which can be incorporated into any form of training are all healthy to the body and aid in the development of strength, endurance, and stamina.
-This is not possible, however, without the proper nutrition, which was hugely affected by Ramadan.
-That is because our bodies do not take up any carbs, protein, or vitamins as we fast until sunset, Maghrib prayer (6 p.m.).
-Hence, even if the workouts were not particularly strenuous, our bodies lack the strength required to complete them.
+Ramadan poses a chance for all of us to reduce our calorie consumption and pave the way for a healthier lifestyle…assuming it’s done right.
+There are a variety of workouts that can benefit the body differently.
+For example, yoga, gym, and cross-fit are all healthy workouts that help us develop strength, endurance, and stamina.
+This is not possible, however, without the proper nutrition, which affected during fasting.

-What type of workout should we do before and after Iftar?
+The golden question: what type of workout should we do before and after iftar?

-How can we divide our meals and calories intake?
+How can we divide our meals and calorie intake?

 Is it different for athletes and non-athletes?